en

 Figure 2.2: Checking versioning information.

-Finally, when you assemble a function call in the recipe interface, you can push the “Query” button on the upper part of the screen to produce the SQL query format that is pushed into the Analytics Database for execution on the basis of your specifications.
+Finally, when you assemble a function call in the recipe interface, you can push the “Query” button on the upper part of the screen to produce the SQL query format that is pushed into the Analytics Database for execution based on your specifications.
 While the syntax is incomplete or no function is selected, pushing the button will produce the note “No query present to report.”

 In the following, we explore how to use the Analytic Functions recipe with one example for each of the categories of the Analytics Database analytic functions, the VAL functions, and the UAF time series functions.